For any enquiries, contact us at email@example.com

-The inaugural Malaysia Upstream Project Conference (UPEC 2018) hosted by Malaysia Petroleum Management (MPM), is a niche gathering of more than 400 developments heads and PMT leads from Operators, JV Partners and leading contractors in Malaysia to discuss issues and challenges in maximising project productivity, raising competency standards and adopting the latest technology-focused solutions to produce hydrocarbon faster, more efficiently, safely and more cost effectively.
+The inaugural Malaysia Upstream Project Conference (UPEC 2018) hosted by PETRONAS and organised by Malaysia Petroleum Management (MPM), is a niche gathering of more than 400 developments heads and PMT leads from Operators, JV Partners and leading contractors in Malaysia to discuss issues and challenges in maximising project productivity, raising competency standards and adopting the latest technology-focused solutions to produce hydrocarbon faster, more efficiently, safely and more cost effectively.

 - Keynote Address